 Doors will open at 9.30 am.
 All attendees will be asked to register at a registration desk on arrival and must present a valid form of photo identification.
-To speed up the registration process shareholders are able to pre-register their intention to attend the AGM through our website www.lloydsbankinggroup. com/investors/shareholder-information/shareholder-meetings.
 Shareholders will not be permitted to re-enter once they have left the venue.